What is Azure Arc-enabled servers?

 For a list of supported regions with Azure Arc-enabled servers, see the Azure products by region page.

 In most cases, the location you select when you create the installation script should be the Azure region geographically closest to your machine's location.
 Data at rest is stored within the Azure geography containing the region you specify, which may also affect your choice of region if you have data residency requirements.
-If the Azure region your machine connects to is affected by an outage, the connected machine is not affected, but management operations using Azure may be unable to complete.
-If there is a regional outage, and if you have multiple locations that support a geographically redundant service, it is best to connect the machines in each location to a different Azure region.
+If the Azure region your machine connects to has an outage, the connected machine isn't affected, but management operations using Azure may be unable to complete.
+If there's a regional outage, and if you have multiple locations that support a geographically redundant service, it's best to connect the machines in each location to a different Azure region.

 Instance metadata information about the connected machine is collected and stored in the region where the Azure Arc machine resource is configured, including the following: